TikoTs/todo/README.md

 # Todo App

 This is a simple Todo App built with React where you can add, update, and delete tasks.
+It supports both dark and light modes and is fully responsive.

 ## Features:
 - Add new tasks
 - Edit existing tasks
 - Delete tasks
+- Dark and light mode toggle
+- Fully responsive design

 ## Available Scripts